RZA

-RZA has been heavily involved in filmmaking since the late 90s.
-He has scored a number of films, most notably Kill Bill: Volume 1 (2003) and Kill Bill: Volume 2 (2004).
-He has written and directed in film and television, starting with his directorial debut, The Man with the Iron Fists, in 2012.
-He has also acted in numerous films and TV series, including the films American Gangster and Brick Mansions, and the TV series Gang Related and Californication.

-He is especially known for his music production, with a style that includes the use of soul samples and sparse beats that has proved highly influential.
-The magazine The Source placed him on its list of the 20 greatest producers in the magazine's twenty-year history.
-Vibe listed him among the top 8 greatest hip-hop producers of all time, and NME placed him on their list of the 50 Greatest Producers Ever.
+Robert Fitzgerald Diggs (born July 5, 1969), better known by his stage name RZA (/ˈrɪzə/ RIZ-ə) or the RZA, is an American rapper, record producer, composer, actor, and filmmaker.
+He is the de facto leader of the hip hop group Wu-Tang Clan, having produced most of the group's albums and those of its members.
+Known for his signature use of soul samples, sparse beats, and cinematic elements, his production style has been widely influential in hip-hop.
+The Source and Vibe both ranked him among the greatest hip-hop producers of all time, while NME included him on its list of the 50 Greatest Producers Ever, spanning all genres.

+RZA has released solo albums under the alter-ego Bobby Digital; he was also a founding member of the horrorcore group Gravediggaz, performing as the RZArector.
+He has also worked extensively in film and television, composing scores for major films such as Kill Bill: Volume 1 (2003) and Kill Bill: Volume 2 (2004).
+He made his directorial debut with The Man with the Iron Fists (2012) and later directed Love Beats Rhymes (2017).
+He served as an executive producer on Wu-Tang: An American Saga (2019–2023), for which he received a Primetime Emmy Award nomination for Outstanding Original Main Title Theme Music.

+As an actor, he has appeared in American Gangster (2007), G.I.
+Joe: Retaliation (2013), and A Very Harold & Kumar 3D Christmas (2011), as well as the TV series Californication.
+He has also done voiceover work, including roles in The Simpsons and Minions: The Rise of Gru (2022).

 Early life

-Diggs was born on July 5, 1969 in Brownsville, Brooklyn.
-He was named after the Kennedy brothers Robert and John Fitzgerald, both of whom his mother greatly admired.
+Diggs was born on July 5, 1969, in Brownsville, Brooklyn.
+He was named after the Kennedy brothers, Robert and John Fitzgerald, both of whom his mother greatly admired.
 Diggs has called his given name an "honorable" name, given the legacy of both Robert and John.
 Diggs has a younger brother, Terrance Hamlin, better known as the rapper 9th Prince, and an older brother named Mitchell “Divine” Diggs.

 From ages three to seven, Diggs spent summers in North Carolina with his uncle, who encouraged him to read and study.
-Diggs was introduced to hip hop music at the age of nine, and by eleven, was competing in rap battles.
-He relocated to Steubenville, Ohio in 1990, to live with his mother.
-He spent weekends in Pittsburgh, Pennsylvania, where his father ran a convenience store in the city's Hill District.
+Diggs was introduced to hip hop music at the age of nine; by eleven, he was competing in rap battles.
+He relocated to Steubenville, Ohio, in 1990, to live with his mother.
+Diggs spent weekends in Pittsburgh, Pennsylvania, where his father ran a convenience store in the city's Hill District.

 Diggs got involved with petty crime and drug-dealing, and was charged with attempted murder while in Steubenville.
 He was acquitted of the charge, giving him what he has called a "second chance".